 Our ability to commercialize any products successfully also will depend in part on the extent to which coverage and reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 However, there may be significant delays in obtaining coverage for newly-approved cell based therapies.
 Moreover, eligibility for coverage does not necessarily signify that a cell based therapy will be reimbursed in all cases or at a rate that covers our costs, including research, development, manufacture, sale and distribution costs.
 Also, interim payments for new cell based therapy if applicable, may be insufficient to cover our costs and may not be made permanent.
 Thus, even if we succeed in bringing one or more products to the market, these products may not be considered medically necessary or cost-effective, and the amount reimbursed for any products may be insufficient to allow us to sell our products on a competitive basis.
 Because our programs are in earlier stages of development, we are unable at this time to determine their cost effectiveness, or the likely level or method of reimbursement.
 In addition, obtaining coverage and reimbursement approval of a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our product on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
 A payor's decision to provide coverage for a product does not imply that an adequate reimbursement rate will be approved.
-Further, one payor's determination to provide coverage for a product does not assure that other payors will also provide coverage for the product.
-Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.
+Further, one payor's determination to provide coverage for a product does not sure that other payors will also provide coverage for the product.
+Adequate third-party reimbursement may not be available or is available only at limited levels, we may not be able to successfully commercialize any product candidate that we succes